course-go/homework/05-chanoodle-observability/README.md

 the graphs, do not forget to export them using the JSON format and save them to the project.

+> [!IMPORTANT]
+> Please also provide screenshots of you graphs with some data.
+> This will make the reviewing process much easier for us.

 ##### HTTP metrics

 All the graphs depicted below should be based on your custom metrics